pranavbala21/chat-_with_docs_Ollama/README.md

-his project is a Retrieval-Augmented Generation (RAG) chatbot that allows users to upload documents and ask questions about them.
+This project is a Retrieval-Augmented Generation (RAG) chatbot that allows users to upload documents and ask questions about them.
 It uses LangChain for document processing, FAISS for vector storage, and a local Mistral LLM running via Ollama.

 ---